Clearly defined risk management details

 - monitoring and controlling the effectiveness of risk management.

-Based on the internationally recognised COSO II standard, the risk management framework addresses the three levels of risk management: corporate objectives, processes and organisation.
+Based on the internationally recognised COSO II standard, the risk management framework addresses the 3 levels of risk management: corporate objectives, processes and organisation.

 The first level of risk management relates to the clustering of corporate objectives.
 In this respect, METRO GROUP has defined the following clusters:

-- Strategic objectives related to safeguarding the company’s future economic viability (cluster strategy)
+- Strategic objectives related to safeguarding the Company’s future economic viability

-- Operational objectives related to the attainment of set key performance metrics (cluster operations)
+- Operational objectives related to the attainment of set key operational metrics

-On the second risk management level – the process level – the definition of objectives also serves as the starting point for risk mapping.
-In this context, we identify, classify and manage risks that would jeopardise or inhibit the achievement of our objectives should they materialise.
-As a rule, we consider all external and internal risks.
+On the second risk management level – the process level –, the definition of objectives also serves as the starting point for risk mapping.
+In this context, we identify, assess and manage risks that would jeopardise or inhibit the achievement of our objectives should they materialise.

-On the organisational level, we determine the corporate units responsible for setting objectives in a clearly defined area as well as for identifying, classifying and managing risks.
+On the organisational level, we determine the corporate units responsible for setting objectives in a clearly defined area as well as identifying, assessing and managing risks.
 METRO GROUP’s risk management defines these areas in line with the corporate organisation using independent risk units – generally companies – as well as in terms of function using categories that are responsible for a certain operational function or administrative task.
-The risk units cover the entire consolidation group in the consolidated financial statements.